What is Brain Dominance?

 Within a fraction of a second you would have started to run to get out of the way.
 However, within that moment you would not have paused to think; "which leg shall I push off with when I start running", you would have automatically used your dominant leg.
 Dominance is therefore a very natural and important part of our make-up.

-Dominance is easy to explain where you have two hands or two legs, but how does Brain Dominance occur when you only have one brain?
+Dominance is easy to explain where you have two hands or two legs, but how does Neurological Dominance occur when you only have one brain?

-The reason is that although human brains look like a mass of scrambled egg, it is in fact made up of lots of different parts, each of which process information in different ways.
-The way we think is therefore influenced by which parts of our brain we prefer to use.
+The reason is that although a human brain look like a mass of scrambled egg, it is in fact made up of lots of different parts, each of which process information in different ways.
+As we grow and develop the neural network that connects these brain regions becomes stronger between the regions we prefer to use, in just the same way as the muscles you use the most become stronger than those you use less.
+As a result, we develop physiological preferences for using some brain regions over others.

 Additional reading:

-What are the thinking preferences of the different parts of the brain?
+What are the processing styles of the different parts of the brain?

 How does the brain grow and develop dominance?